-Children and young people: Must be at least 13 years
+Children and young people:

-- old to work (and if they're 13 they should only complete light work in one of the approved occupations.) - Can't work full time until after the official UK Year 11 leaving date which is the third Thursday in June.
+- Must be at least 13 years old to work (and if they're 13 they should only complete light work in one of the approved occupations.) - Can't work full time until they've left school.